2019 SEA Games: Host selection

 As per SEA Games traditions, hosting duties are rotated among the SEA Games Federation (SEAGF) member countries.
-Each country is assigned to host the event in a predetermined year, but the country could choose to withdraw or not host that edition.
+Each country is assigned to host the event in a predetermined year, but the country can choose to withdraw or not host that edition.

-In July 2012, the SEAGF meeting in Myanmar confirmed that Malaysia would host the regional biennial event in 2017, should there be no other country willing to bid for the games.
+In July 2012, the SEAGF meeting in Myanmar confirmed that Malaysia would host the regional biennial event in 2017, should there be no other country willing to bid.
 Olympic Council of Malaysia (OCM) secretary general Sieh Kok Chi, who attended the meeting, said that Myanmar would host the Games in 2013, followed by Singapore in 2015 and Brunei in 2017.
 However, the sultanate gave up hosting the Games in 2017, in exchange for having more time to organize the 2019 edition.
-Brunei hosted the Games only once in 1999 and planned to upgrade its sports facilities and build a new national stadium in Salambigar to accommodate the Games.
+Brunei hosted the Games only once in 1999 and planned to upgrade its sports facilities and build a new national stadium in Salambigar.
 However, on June 4, 2015, Brunei withdrew its hosting rights at the meeting in Singapore after the said country's Ministry of Culture, Youth and Sports had failed to give support for the Games due to the lack of sporting facilities, accommodation, and preparation of their athletes.